meltyourface/blank/posts/Thrones-of-the-Dragons/Elemental-Dragon-Invocation-Ritual/index.md

 From the very core, I connect with thy soul,
 Divine alliance, thy wisdom unfolds."

-Gesture: Raise hands above head, palms facing each other, forming a peak, symbolizing flames reaching skyward.
+**Gesture**: Raise hands above head, palms facing each other, forming a peak, symbolizing flames reaching skyward.

-Offering: Burn intricately designed recipes of ambition and mastery, allowing the smoke to rise and call forth the presence of Pyrovaine.
+**Offering**: Burn intricately designed recipes of ambition and mastery, allowing the smoke to rise and call forth the presence of Pyrovaine.

-Mythical lore: As the old saga tells, Pyrovaine, with a fiery heart, has shaped history, granting legendary blacksmiths inspiration and guidance in forging legendary weapons imbued with invincible power.
+**Mythical lore**: As the old saga tells, Pyrovaine, with a fiery heart, has shaped history, granting legendary blacksmiths inspiration and guidance in forging legendary weapons imbued with invincible power.

 2. Invocation of the Water Dragon - Ocealagan, Embodiment of Flow and Emotion